Sewer Line Replacement in Toronto & the GTA

 Toronto & the GTA • Call 647-784-8448

-Sewer line replacement is not the first answer to every backup.
+Sewer line replacement gives Toronto homes a brand-new sewer when cleaning and spot repairs can no longer fix the underlying pipe — collapsed sections, severe root intrusion, offset joints, or repeated backups.
 It becomes the right answer when cleaning and repair no longer solve the real pipe condition: collapsed sections, severe root intrusion, offset joints, repeated main-line backups, bellies, or aging pipe that has reached the end of its useful life.
 Tornado Plumbing & Drains helps Toronto and GTA property owners compare the practical replacement paths — conventional excavation, spot replacement, trenchless pipe bursting, CIPP lining, and full sewer line replacement.
 The first step is confirming what the line is actually doing before you spend money on the wrong method.

 Last updated April 24, 2026